 The Electra is great for those who only need small loads, and for whom the lowest price is an absolute must.
 In the end, it’s a simple case of economics: the W12 offers the best quality for the lowest price.

-It costs less than any other machine to run for its average load.
-In all, these qualities make it stand out as the best washing machine under even £400.
+It costs less than any other washing machine to run for its average load.
+In all, these qualities make it stand out

 Further Models of Cheap Washing Machine